Stretz/wss-aura/README.md

 ## 🔌 Available Exports

-These exports are provided interact with the buff system.
+These exports are provided for other resources to interact with the buff system.

 ### 🖥️ Client Exports